board nominating and governance committee

 - The Committee shall review any director candidate nominated for election pursuant to the proxy access or advance notice provisions of the By-Laws as well as the related supporting materials to determine compliance with the requirements of such provisions and make recommendations to the Board on the qualifications of the candidate.

-- The Committee shall evaluate and make recommendations regarding Director compensation levels.
+- The Committee shall periodically evaluate and make recommendations regarding the form and amount of Director compensation

-- The Committee shall identify best practices and develop and recommend corporate governance principles applicable to the Corporation.
+- The Committee shall identify best practices and develop and recommend corporate governance principles applicable to the Corporation, and review the Corporate Governance Guidelines at least annually and recommend changes to the Board of Directors as appropriate..

 - The Committee shall review proposed changes to the Corporation's charter or by-laws, or Board committee charters, and make recommendations to the Board of Directors.